Ragnarson/ragnarson-blog/source/posts/2020-11-27-impact-investors-list.html.markdown

 That’s not a surprise, as there are dozens of VCs and business angels’ lists online, but hardly any, presenting an impact-focused investor scene.

-That’s why we decided to gather them all in one place, [spreadsheet](https://docs.google.com/spreadsheets/d/1KKJozFWOLnUAIbPoJUvxrUI0e2OzjttuzJf-SkQWH98/edit?usp=sharing).
+That’s why we decided to gather them all in one [spreadsheet](https://docs.google.com/spreadsheets/d/1KKJozFWOLnUAIbPoJUvxrUI0e2OzjttuzJf-SkQWH98/edit?usp=sharing).

 Our primary goal is to provide a ready-to-use investors list for impact-driven startups looking for funding.